 - Avoid alcohol - Although alcohol may help you fall asleep, you may find yourself waking in the middle of the night

-- Practice mindfulness - Mindfulness evokes the relaxation response and has been shown to help fight insomnia
+- Practice mindfulness - Mindfulness evokes the relaxation response and has been shown to help with falling asleep

 - Try taking a warm bath before bed, but make sure your bedroom is nice and cool - Research suggests a drop in temperature could improve sleep quality